jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 fitted_umap = umap.UMAP(n_components=5, n_neighbors=30, min_dist=0.0, random_state=42).fit(embeddings)
 umap_embeddings = fitted_umap.embedding_
 ```
-To tune HDBSCAN with `RandomizedSearchCV()`, we first need to create a custom wrapper class, HDBSCANWrapper, which includes the essential characteristics required for HDBSCAN to function as a model within `RandomizedSearchCV()`.
+To tune HDBSCAN with `RandomizedSearchCV()`, we first need to create a custom wrapper class, `HDBSCANWrapper`, which includes the essential characteristics required for HDBSCAN to function as a model within `RandomizedSearchCV()`.
 This wrapper lets us define parameters and methods, ensuring compatibility with the requirements of `RandomizedSearchCV()`.
 We opted for this approach after testing both manual grid search and a custom randomized search function, which exceeded our computational resources during execution.

 ```python
 # Step 1: Define a custom HDBSCAN estimator wrapper